 A new HomeGoods store — the national home decor chain's 13th on Long Island — has opened in Melville.

-The 21,180-square-foot location, at 881A Walt Whitman Rd., behind Bertucci’s restaurant on Route 110, carries “a mix of eclectic home fashions from around the world including furniture, rugs, lighting, decorative accessories, tabletop, cookware, items for children, pets, and more,” HomeGoods spokesperson Lisa Zahn said in an email.
+The 21,180-square-foot location, at 881A Walt Whitman Road, behind the Bertucci’s restaurant, carries "a mix of eclectic home fashions from around the world including furniture, rugs, lighting, decorative accessories, tabletop, cookware, items for children, pets, and more," HomeGoods spokesperson Lisa Zahn said in an email.

 TJX also owns other discount stores, including another home furnishings retailer, HomeSense.